-Calculation of Principal Payments for ARM PCs
+Calculation of Principal Payments for Floating-Rate or Hybrid (ARM) PCs

-The principal payment in any month on an ARM PC reflects any principal payments on the related Mortgages, including scheduled principal payments and prepayments, reported by servicers for the Monthly Reporting Period that ended in the preceding month.
-We do not calculate principal payments for ARM PCs in the absence of reports from servicers, nor do we adjust the related Pool Factor.
-Rather, we reconcile any differences between actual payments on the Mortgages and principal payments on the ARM PCs as soon as practicable by adjusting subsequent Pool Factors.
+The principal payment in any month on a Floating-Rate or Hybrid (ARM) PC reflects any principal payments on the related Mortgages, including scheduled principal payments and prepayments, reported by servicers for the Monthly Reporting Period that ended in the preceding month.
+We do not calculate principal payments for Floating-Rate or Hyrbid (ARM) PCs in the absence of reports from servicers, nor do we adjust the related Pool Factor.
+Rather, we reconcile any differences between actual payments on the Mortgages and principal payments on the Floating-Rate or Hybrid (ARM) PCs as soon as practicable by adjusting subsequent Pool Factors.